steebchen/specs/binaries/Readme.md

 Prisma provides multiple binaries for various platforms and operating systems.

-## Why we need multiple binaries

-When a binary is built, it's usually done on a specific linux system in the cloud.
-This binary won't work on Windows, because it works completely differently.
-This is why we need to have at least different binaries for different operating system.
-However, it doesn't stop there.

-Some Linux distribution also work very differently.
-You could run a Debian binary on ubuntu, but it will probably not work on CentOS.
-This complexity increases when shared libraries are used, for example OpenSSL.
+## Why?

+We need different binaries because operating systems such as Windows and Linux work fundamentally different.
+Some Linux distributions have the same issue.
+On top of that, different versions of Linux distributions have different versions of OpenSSL installed, which is why we need different binaries for those as well.

-## OpenSSL
+## How?

-OpenSSL is a crypto implementation used by many other libraries, such as curl or nodejs.
-Since the Prisma binary may connect to a https-based endpoint, OpenSSL is linked dynamically.
-This means you also need OpenSSL installed on your machine, but there's a high chance that you already have (because NodeJS ships with it).

-## How we used to do it

-The binary worked fine for developers since they were using MacBooks.
-Quickly, we realized that there are a lot of other operating systems and platforms on which the binary does not work.
-When a non-working platform or operating system popped up, we used to build a specific binary just for this one, for example a Netlify binary based on Ubuntu and a specific OpenSSL version.
-This resulted in a lot of binaries which couldn't be shared by similar platforms or operating systems.

-## How it works now

-The new approach is to build images on a low-level operating system and different OpenSSL versions.
+We build multiple binaries on common operating systems with different combinations of OpenSSL versions.
 This results in a few binaries which work on a large selection of operating systems, distributions and cloud platforms.

-For example, we can build binaries on Debian, one with OpenSSL v1.0.x and one with OpenSSL v1.1.x.
-This combination of binaries provides support for Debian 9 & 10, Debian-based distributions such as various versions of Ubuntu, and Ubuntu-based distributions such as Linux Mint.
+Initially, we built specific binaries for given platforms (e.g. Netlify), which resulted in many binaries which couldn't be shared with similar platforms and it was hard to maintain.

 ### Binary builds